Things to do in Kandy Sri Lanka

 This post may contain affiliate links.

-When you think of things to do in Kandy the big-ticket attractions are what probably come to mind, places like the Temple of The Tooth and the Botanical Gardens are world famous.
+When you think of things to do in Kandy the big-ticket attractions are what probably come to mind, places like the Temple of The Tooth and the Botanical Gardens are world-famous.
 But there are plenty of other things to do in Kandy Sri Lanka, some of them free, that we’ll share with you here.
 Just exploring Kandy on foot, walking around the lake, popping into temples and enjoying tea and cakes in one of the many bakeries, is a lovely way to spend some time in Sri Lanka.
 You can also make day trips from Kandy to nearby places of interest and to see historic sites, we’ll also talk about these places to visit in this post.
 It’s possible to book a 1 day private tour of Kandy if you’d like somebody else to do the organising, full details are here.
+This tour covers all of the major highlights of Kandy and would suit a family.

 Things to Do in Kandy